Amphibian Deformities *7 April 2004

 Despite these uncertainties, one thing has become very clear, deformities, like the overall amphibian decline problem, are likely to be a result of multiple causes, all related to human-induced environmental damage (Blaustein and Johnson 2003a).
 The original hypotheses put forward to explain the increased rate of amphibian deformities are increased levels of ultraviolet (UV) radiation, chemical contamination and parasitic infection (Sessions 2003, links direct you to the website of Stanley K. Sessions).
 Research by Johnson et al. (1999) linked a trematode, now known to be Ribeiroia ondatrae, to amphibian limb deformities.
 This and other research has made parasitic infection the likeliest explanation for most out breaks of amphibian deformities (for a good review see Blaustein and Johnson 2003b) but it is also possible that the observed malformations are caused by several different factors, acting alone or in combination (for an example see Kiesecker 2002).
 Further research has also shown a direct relationship between human habitat alterations and sites where Ribeiroia parasites are especially abundant, thus linking amphibian deformities to human induced environmental damage (Blaustein and Johnson 2003b).

-Web Resources: There are several web pages with excellent summaries of the deformity problem.
-For an extensive overview, we recommend visiting the website of Stanley K. Sessions at Hartwick College.
-A report on the malformed frogs in Minnesota can be found on the U.S. Geological Survey’s web page.
+Web Resources: We recommend several websites with excellent summaries of the deformity problem: See Stanley K. Sessions at Hartwick College.
+A report on the malformed frogs in Minnesota can be found on the U.S. Geological Survey's web page.

 Have you seen malformed frogs in your area?
 If so, The North American Reporting Center for Amphibian Malformations (NARCAM) is a web site designed as an avenue for people to report on the health of their local amphibian populations.
 We highly encourage people to submit reports on the general health of their local amphibians.
 Reports provide important baseline data on the health and fitness of existing amphibian populations.
 These reports help identify patterns in amphibian malformation occurrences and can help direct future research.
 While NARCAM was originally set up to report malformed amphibians, they are also interested in observations of normal amphibian populations.
 Obtaining both kinds of reports provides a more accurate picture of the current state of amphibian populations in a particular area.